landrs-toolkit/LANDRs-Science-Drone/MechanicalDesign/CenterHubs/README.md

 # Modular Chassis Unit (MCU) Designs
-This folder constains two seperae designs based on the MCU idea.

-Simulation studies were performed on the two proposed center hub designs, one based on a Dodecagon polygon and the other an oblong shape with more surface area in one direction.

-SOLIDWORKS (SW) files are included in this Repo for each design and within each zip file are a set of simulations results which can be viewed from within the SW application.
+This folder contains the part and CNC routing files for the Top and Bottom plates of the centeral hub.

+Simulation studies were performed on the centeral hub designs listed below.
+The simulation studies were instrumental in determine which set of plates would best suit the applications of the multirotor.

 ## DoDeca Chassis Unit, Design 1
 The DoDeca design is based off a polygon with 12 sides (a dodecagon).